EliasGcf/gobarber-api/README.md

               -e POSTGRES_DB=gobarber -e POSTGRES_PASSWORD=docker \
               -p 5432:5432 -d postgres

+# Create the instance of mongoDB using docker
+$ docker run --name gobarber-mongodb -p 27017:27017 -d -t mongo

 # Make sure the keys in 'ormconfig.json' to connect with your database
 # are set up correctly.